 Metal powders produced by additive manufacturing have been linked to eye and skin irritation, pulmonary fibrosis, pulmonary disease and gastrointestinal issues.

-For the collection of plastic particulate from additive manufacturing, Diversitech offers a number of self-contained cartridge downdraft tables.
+For the collection of plastic particulate from additive manufacturing, Diversitech offers a number of self-contained cartridge dust collectors.
 Our wet downdraft tables are an effective solution for the safe handling of metallic combustible dusts.